Rd2423/fb-clone/README.md

 ## Goal of this project

-The goal of this project is to work on my React and CSS skills.
+The goal of this project is to work on my React, CSS and MongoDB GraphQLskills.

 ## Versions